klustic/sc19-lab-docs/Lab4.md

 ![Upload pickle deserialization payload](./images/4-payload-sent.png)

-Verify with me that your handle hit the queue!
+Verify with the instructor that your handle hit the queue!

 ## Recap

-We discovered by looking through the handler code that a follow-on action is performed when sending a request to an unknown administrative API Gateway endpoint.
-You bypassed that restriction by sending your handle directly to the SQS queue, which in real life likely would have triggered another Lambda function that designates you a "winner".
+We discovered by looking through the handler code that a follow-on action is taken when an unknown administrative API Gateway endpoint is requested.
+You bypassed the unknown API endpoint by sending your handle directly to the queue, which in a more complex application would likely would have triggered another Lambda function that designated you a "winner".

-We coerced the Import function to do that for us, working smarter, not harder!
+We coerced the Import function to do all of that for us; work smarter, not harder!

 ## Vulnerabilities covered